 If you wish to use the tier you specified as a fallback authentication solution, you have the option to enable any of the following authentication solutions as appropriate to your environment: 8e6 Authenticator, Active Directory Agent, Novell eDirectory Agent.
 4. Select "Authentication" from the navigation panel, and then select "Authentication Settings" from the pop-up menu.

-In the Settings frame, enter general configuration settings for the ProxyBlocker server such as IP address entries.
+In the Settings frame, enter general configuration settings for the R3000 server such as IP address entries.

-From the NIC Device to Use for Authentication pull-down menu, for the typical network setup you will probably want to select "LAN2" as the device to send traffic on the network.
+From the NIC Device to Use for Authentication pull-down menu:

+- If using the invisible mode: Select "LAN2" as the device to send traffic on the network. - · If using the router or firewall mode: Select "LAN1".

-Information should only be entered in the NT Authentication Server Details frame if the ProxyBlocker will use the NT Authentication method to authenticate users.
+Information should only be entered in the NT Authentication Server Details frame if the R3000 will use the NT Authentication method to authenticate users.

 5. Select "Authentication" from the navigation panel, and then select Authentication SSL Certificate from the popup menu.
-This option should be used if Web-based authentication will be deployed on the ProxyBlocker server.
+This option should be used if Web-based authentication will be deployed on the R3000 server.

 Using this option, you create either a self-signed certificate or a Certificate Request (CSR) for use by the Secure Sockets Layer (SSL).
-The certificate should be placed on client machines so that these machines will recognize the ProxyBlocker as a valid server with which they can communicate.
+The certificate should be placed on client machines so that these machines will recognize the R3000 as a valid server with which they can communicate.